Level of education

 Idealization of a physical phenomenon, either in the form of equations or a process to be represented on a computer.

-Numerical solution of a system of differential equations using simple algorithms (Euler vs. improved Euler, Runge-Kutta); computer implementation and verification using physical intuition (e.g. conservation laws); notion of numerical error; formulation of the theory in terms of dynamical systems; analysis of linear stability of fixed points and classification; link with matrix diagonalization (eigenvalues, eigenvectors); examples from population dynamics, oscillation physics, etc.
+Numerical solution of a system of differential equations using simple algorithms (Euler vs. improved Euler, Runge-Kutta); computer implementation and verification using physical intuition (e.g., conservation laws); concept of numerical error; formulation of the theory in terms of dynamic systems; analysis of the linear stability of fixed points and classification; link with matrix diagonalization (eigenvalues, eigenvectors); examples from population dynamics, oscillation physics, etc.

-Computer representation of a diffusive process: random walk (microscopic) vs. diffusion equation (macroscopic); statistical study of the random walk on the computer and comparison with theory: diffusion constant, position distribution and its evolution over time, etc.; acquisition and interpretation of a histogram; comparison with more complex models without simple analytical predictions (e.g. random walk with persistence, diffusion-limited fractal growth process, etc.).
+Computer representation of a diffusion process: random walk (microscopic) vs. diffusion equation (macroscopic); statistical study of random walk on a computer and comparison with theory: diffusion constant, position distribution and its evolution over time, etc.; acquisition and interpretation of a histogram; comparison with more complex models without simple analytical predictions (e.g., random walk with persistence, fractal growth process limited by diffusion, etc.)

-A central aim is to learn the different techniques available and to critically compare the results obtained by numerical and theoretical approaches, in order to: 1) better understand the laws that motivated the theoretical model, and 2) validate the two approaches mutually, or discover possible limitations and weaknesses (approximations, lack of sufficient statistics, programming errors, numerical errors, etc.).
+A central goal is to learn the different techniques available and critically compare the results obtained by numerical and theoretical approaches in order to: 1) better understand the laws that motivated the theoretical model and 2) validate both approaches mutually, or discover possible limitations and weaknesses (approximations, lack of sufficient statistics, programming errors, numerical errors, etc.). etc.).